From Abracadabra to Zombies | View All

 In the past, [Rader] has also done business under the names Mediquest Ltd., Czech Foundation, and Dulcinea Institute, Ltd. A message posted to the Yahoo StemCells group indicates that before he opened his own clinic (in 1997 in the Bahamas), Rader escorted patients to the Ukraine clinic.*

 Rader does make at least one true claim about fetal stem cell therapy.
-He states on his clinic's website: Like all medical treatments and procedures, results may significantly vary and positive results may not be achieved.
+He states on his clinic's website: All statements, opinions, and advice on this page is provided for educational information only.
+It is not a substitute for proper medical diagnosis and care.
+Like all medical treatments and procedures, results may significantly vary and positive results may not be achieved.

 Rader received his medical degree from the State University of New York at Buffalo in 1967.
 His early work was with alcohol and drug addiction and eating disorders.
 He was married to actress Sally Struthers from 1977-1983.
 His chain of eating disorder clinics in Southern California, called the Rader Institute, Inc., filed for Chapter 7 bankruptcy protection in 2004 claiming outstanding debts of $1,279,700 and no assets.*